Ahmeddsamy/eCommerce-website/README.md

-# clothing-eCommerce-website
-clothing eCommerce website using HTML CSS and JavaScript using API and local storage
+eCommerce website using HTML CSS JavaScript and Firebase